-A class action lawsuit has been brought by several individuals, entities and associations involved in or related to the commercial trucking industry. (the "Trucking Plaintiffs").
+A class action lawsuit has been brought by several individuals, entities and associations involved in or related to the commercial trucking industry (the "Trucking Plaintiffs").
 On April 4, 2019, the District Court granted the Commission's motions to dismiss the Trucking Plaintiffs' complaint.
 By Notice of Appeal filed on April 4, 2019, the Trucking Plaintiffs provided notice of its appeal to the United States Court of Appeals for the Third Circuit of the District Court's decision.
-See "LITIGATION - Certain Litigation" and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION and Pending Legislation Recent Developments Commission Litigation" for a description of such litigation and the Commission's assessment of any potential impact on the Trust Estate.
-In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in such lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the Second Series Bonds under the Trust Estate potentially could be subject to execution of a judgment in favor of the plaintiffs.
-However, the possibility that payments of money damages from the Trust Estate would be required and would prevent the Commission from paying debt service on the Second Series Bonds and other secured obligations outstanding under the Senior Indenture is believed by the Commission to be remote.
+On April 18, 2019, the Third Circuit of the District Court granted a joint motion to expedite the matter.
+See "LITIGATION - Certain Litigation" and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION THE COMMISSION Developments and Pending Legislation -Commission Litigation" for a description of such litigation and the Commission's assessment of any potential impact on the Trust Estate.
+In the event of a judgment for monetary damages for refund of past tolls against the Commission in federal court in such lawsuit, various monies or other sources of security of the Commission, including, but not limited to, the monies or sources of security for the payment of the 2019A Bonds under the Trust Estate potentially could be subject to execution of a judgment in favor of the plaintiffs.
+However, the possibility that payments of money damages from the Trust Estate would be required and would prevent the Commission from paying debt service on the 2019A Bonds and other secured obligations outstanding under the Senior Indenture is believed by the Commission to be remote.

-Certain legislative actions may result in adverse changes to the Commission, Act 44 or Act 89

-From time to time, legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
-The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the Second Series Bonds.
+Certain legislative actions may result in adverse changes to the Commission, Act 44 or Act 89 From time to time, legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
+The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the 2019A Bonds.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation."